kaaviya-balakrishnan/MIA-Mapping-Iterative-Assembler-Help/README.md

 **PLEASE USE A BATCH SCRIPT, IT RUNS FOR HOURS!**

+Workflow
+1. mia_updated.batch: runs MIA as a batch script on the server.
+2. mia_post_processing.batch: processes all the mia outputs in the directory.
+It generates stats, assembly and fasta sequence
+3. create_fasta_from_mia.py: incorporated into the mia_post_processing.batch

-Duplicate removal did not make significant changes
+Duplicate removal did not make significant changes mapping_from_fasta.batch is not necessary

 Spermophilus folder contains scripts used for a research project